 - Sell both physical and/or digital products

 - Process payments securely through gateways like PayPal, Stripe, or Square (although Wix offers a larger number of gateway options)

-- No transaction fees imposed by website builder
+- No transaction fees are imposed by the website builder

 - Mobile apps for managing your store on the go